-There comes a time in every photographer’s life, usually after some consistently good shots with an on-camera flash, that he or she says, "Hey, I want to make my own light on demand.
-I can do this."
-Thus begins a seemingly never-ending journey—first mastering the basics and then trying to put some feeling and expression into your photos.
-Since most photographers start with portraits, this involves formalizing the arrangement to some extent.
-With this in mind, let's look at a few simple portrait techniques.
+There comes a time in a photographer’s life—usually after some consistent success with an on-camera flash—when they say to themselves, "I’m ready to make my own light on demand."
+Thus begins a seemingly never-ending journey—first mastering the basics, then trying to put some feeling and expression into their photos.

 Setup 1: 45/45